Territorial Homes of Chandler

 Colonial Revival houses from the pre-statehood era of Oklahoma that are recognized as significant by the "Territorial Homes in Chandler" MPS.

 Conklin House

 The Conklin House in Chandler, Oklahoma is a Colonial Revival house that was built in 1905.
 It was listed on the National Register of Historic Places in 1984 as part of multiple property submission for "Territorial Homes of Chandler".

 It is a 2.5-story house with a large two-story balconied portico with pedimented roof, and a veranda supported by Tuscan order columns.
-One of the oldest houses in Conklin, it was regarded to be the "most impressive" in Chandler before Oklahoma's statehood and in early statehood years.
+One of the oldest houses in town, it was regarded to be the "most impressive" in Chandler before Oklahoma's statehood and in early statehood years.
 It was built for E.L.
 Conklin, a leader in Chandler active in the Union National Bank of Chandler who also served as agent to the Sac and Fox Indians.

 Johnson House

 The Johnson House is a two-story white clapboard house, also with a pedimented two-tier portico.
 The columns supporting the pediment are Ionic order.
 It also has a veranda around two sides of the house, supported by five single-story Tuscan order columns.